 - In an indirect bypass, tissues such as arteries, muscle, galea (a tough, fibrous tissue underneath your scalp), or dura (the covering of your brain) are placed on the surface of your brain.
 The area of your brain suffering from insufficient blood flow (ischemia) naturally causes blood vessels to reconnect between the transplanted tissues and ischemic arteries on the surface of your brain.
 This process restores blood flow to the affected area.

-- Author: John Wanebo, MD
+- Reviewed by: John Wanebo, MD